IsaacSchemm/DeviantArtFs/README.md

 ## Currently unsupported features

 * The following groups of endpoints are not currently implemented:
-  * Collections
+  * Collections (fave, unfave, create folder, remove folder)
   * Comments
   * Feed
   * Messages
   * Notes
 * The "expand" parameter (user.details, user.geo, etc) is not currently supported.
-* The "ext_preload" parameter (gallery/folders) is not currently supported.
+* The "ext_preload" parameter (gallery/folders, collections/folders) is not currently supported.
 * The "mature_content" parameter is not currently supported.

 ## Supported endpoints